iampj/secplus601/gcga/chapter10.md

 `Blockchain` is commonly defined as a distributed, decentralized, public ledger.
 In other words, it is a public record-keeping technology.
 Banks commonly use ledgers to record transactions such as deposits and withdrawals.

 ### Crypto Diversity
+`Cryptographic diversity` typically refers to using different methods to protect security keys.
+The idea is that if a vulnerability appears in one method, the diversified methods still protect the key.

 ### Identifying Limitations
+When evaluating different algorithms, it is important to consider their possible limitations.
+When you understand these, it becomes much easier to identify the best algorithm to meet specific requirements.

 #### Resource Vs. Security Constraints

 #### Speed and Time
+Speed refers to how long an algorithm takes to compute the result.

 #### Size and Computational Overhead
+Size in cryptography typically relates to the amount of memory space the algorithm needs to execute.

 #### Entropy
+`Entropy` refers to the randomness of a cryptographic algorithm.

 #### Predictability
+In general, predictability refers to knowing what will likely happen based on repeating the same event. same applies to cryptography with input and output comparisons.

 #### Weak Keys
+Even the strongest algorithms can be easily cracked when weak keys are used.

 #### Longevity
+Longevity refers to how long you can expect to use an algorithm.

 #### Reuse
+When using symmetric encryption, the same keys shouldn't be reused.

 ---

 ### Plaintext Attack
+A plaintext attack is possible if an attacker has some known plaintext and the ciphertext created from this plaintext.

 ### Common Use Cases
+ - Supporting integrity
+ - Supporting confidentiality
+ - Supporting non-repudiation
+ - Supporting high resiliency
+ - Supporting obfuscation
+ - Supporting low power devices
+ - Supporting low latency

 ---

 ## Exploring PKI Components
+A `public key infrastructure(PKI)` is a group of technologies used to request, create, manage, store, distribute, and revoke digital certificates.
+Asymmetric encryption depends on the use of certificates for a variety of purposes, such as protecting email and protecting internet traffic with TLS.

 ### Certificate Authority
+A `certificate authority(CA)` issues, manages, validates, and revokes certificates.
+In some contexts, you might see a CA referred to as a certification authority.

 ### Certificate Trust Models
+CAs are trusted by placing a copy of their root certificate into a trusted root CA store.

+The most common trust model is the hierarchical trust model, also known as centralized trust model.
+In this model, the public CA creates the first CA, known as the root CA.

 ### Registration Authority and CSRs

 ### Online vs. Offline CAs
+If the CA is online, meaning it is accessible over a network, it's possible to submit the CSR using an automated process.

 ### Updating and Revoking Certificates

 ### Certificate Revocation List

+Online Certificate Status Protocol(OCSP) allows the client to

 ### Public Key Pinning
+Public key pinning is a security mechanism designed to prevent attackers from impersonating a website using fraudulent certificates.

 ### Key Escrow